 Will you give us a preview of coming attractions?

-Because I know James O'Keefe well.
+Because I know James O'keefe well?

-And I'm just imagining you're working on some other project simultaneously.
+I've known you since the first video you released and i'm just imagining you're working on some other project simultaneously.

-Well, Sean, because I I really really uh consider you a close friend.
+Well Sean, because I I really Really, uh, consider you a close friend.

 I'm gonna get a tip.